APPEALS AND POST-CONVICTION RELIEF

 APPEALS LAWYERS ZEALOUSLY REPRESENTING CLIENTS IN WASHINGTON STATE

 Black Law, PLLC is well experienced with appeals and post-conviction relief and our defense attorneys represent Washington residents in appellate proceedings.
 A criminal conviction or an adverse agency action can frequently be overturned on the basis of an error made by the court, the prosecution, or even defense counsel.
-The process of having the ruling of a lower court reviewed by a higher court is called an appeal.
+The process of having the ruling of a lower court reviewed by a higher court is called an appeal - and the process can raise many questions for defendants.
 The law is constantly changing and it is not at all uncommon for a trial court or an administrative tribunal to make an erroneous legal ruling.
 An experienced Seattle defense attorney can quickly spot mistakes made during proceedings before lower tribunals and have erroneous rulings reversed on appeal.
 Our attorneys have experience handling appeals in appellate courts and administrative appellate bodies.

 MAKE THE MOST OF YOUR APPEAL BY RETAINING A KNOWLEDGEABLE APPEALS ATTORNEY